DusanKrdzic/MicroprogramAndAssemblerCode/README.md

 ====================================

 Microprogram (microProgram.txt) and processor configuration (konfiguracija.txt).
-Assembler code (codetest3b.txt) for sorting an array that is stored in memorty (merge sort)
+Assembly code (codetest3b.txt) for sorting an array that is stored in memory (merge sort)